tomlooman/tomlooman.github.io/_posts/2022-11-03-unreal-engine-optimization-talk.md

 Before you can start profiling make sure you are set up.
 Here is a brief checklist of things to keep in mind when profiling.
 Disabling `vsync` and other framerate features.
 Having unbaked lights can drastically influence performance and muddy your results while profiling as slower render paths are used.

 Ideally, when profiling with tools such as Unreal Insights you package your game rather than running from within the editor.
-Besides getting very different memory usage and more stuttery level streaming, your frame timings may be quite different in an editor build as well.
+Besides getting very different memory usage and more hitching level streaming, your frame timings may be quite different in an editor build as well.
 Running the game in 'Standalone' is still very convenient, make sure your Editor viewport has 'Realtime' disabled and is minimized.

 - `r.vsync 0`
 - `t.maxfps 0`